TanXiao/RSVA11001-Adapter/MobileClientAnalysis.md

 Obviously this protocol is incredibly ineffecient in terms of bandwidth but is simple to implement on the sending and receiving end.

+In this example, the security DVR has an IP address of 192.168.0.1.
 The request looks like this

-In this example, the security DVR has an IP address of 192.168.0.1

 The client requests the URL `http://192.168.0.1/snapshot.html?username&password&PTZCONTROL=CH1` This url contains the username and password in the query string, which is poorly